 - providing an optional initial point of contact for any MOP(S) Act employees within the Staff Assistance Officer’s own work group who are affected by workplace bullying and harassment;

 - providing impartial and confidential (where appropriate) assistance and information about bullying and harassment matters;

 - discussing with the affected employee any concerns about bullying and harassment and managing their expectations about the complaints process and possible outcomes;

-- providing information and answering questions about the options available to an affected employee, including the informal and formal processes under the Workplace Bullying and Harassment Policy and Procedure for MOP(S) Act Employees;
+- providing information and answering questions about the options available to an affected employee, including the informal and formal processes under the Workplace Bullying and Harassment Policy for MOP(S) Act Employees;

 - assisting an affected employee to access these options, where requested and appropriate;

 - acting as a support person, where requested, by being present with the affected employee while issues are discussed with the person involved and/or their employer;